holidayextras/culture/accessibility-best-practices.md

 ```

 If hidden content can receive keyboard focus, it should be made visible when focused.
 This avoids the confusing situation where keyboard focus disappears and then reappears when tabbing through a page.

+## Hiding content from assistive technology
+The `aria-hidden="true"` and `role="presentation"` attributes can be used to exclude elements from the Accessibility API, hiding them from assistive technology while keeping them visible on the page.
+This should only be done with the aim of improving the experience for assistive technology users (e.g. to remove duplication) and only if the hidden content is provided elsewhere.
+Use both attributes to ensure best compatibility across user agents.